Filtered deformations of elliptic algebras: Filtered deformations

 \begin{eg} It is interesting to consider the commutative case from this perspective.
 Here the algebra $\tilde{C}$ is just $k^d$, while $B_0$ is the diagonal copy of $k$, so that for $d>2$, $C$ is the embedded coordinate ring of $d$ points in general position in $\P^{d-2}$.
-(For $d=1$, it is $k[y,x]/(y^2-x^3)$, and for $d=2$, it is $k[y,x]/(y^2-xy)$.)
-The commutative filtered deformations of such algebras were studied in \cite{LekiliY/PolishchukA:2019}, and in particular shown to always give a (possibly degenerate) elliptic curve.
+(For $d=1$, it is $k[y,x]/(y^2-x^3)$ with $\deg(x)=2$, $\deg(y)=3$, and for $d=2$, it is $k[y,x]/(y^2-x^2y)$ with $\deg(x)=1$, $\deg(y)=2$.)
+The commutative filtered deformations of such algebras were studied in \cite{LekiliY/PolishchukA:2019}, and in particular shown to always give a (possibly degenerate) genus 1 curve on which the marked degree $d$ divisor is ample.
 Moreover, the structure of the moduli stack was determined in low degree, giving the weighted projective spaces $\P^{[46]},\P^{[234]},\P^{[1223]},\P^{[11122]}$ in degrees $1,2,3,4$, $\P^4$ in degree $5$, and the Grassmannian $\Gr(2,5)$ in degree $6$.
 Not only does this let us write down general versions of $B$ in low degree, but it in fact lets us compute the moduli stack of deformations of $B$: a filtered deformation of $B$ is essentially just a line through the corresponding point of the moduli stack of filtered deformations of $C$.
-(The description is somewhat more involved when the moduli space for $C$ has orbifold points: in general, it corresponds to a homomorphism from the graded algebra parametrizing deformations of $C$ to $k[x,y]$ such that the induced rational map from $\P^1$ is nonconstant.)
+(The description is somewhat more involved when the moduli space for $C$ has orbifold points: in general, it corresponds to a homomorphism from the graded algebra parametrizing deformations of $C$ to $k[x,y]$ such that the induced rational map from $\P^1$ is nonconstant and $\infty$ maps to the point associated to $B$.)
 This recovers the results for $d\le 4$ above, as well as giving a more conceptual argument for $d=5,6$.
 (There are issues for $d=1,2$ in small characteristic, but these can be resolved by waiting until the last step to kill the unipotent freedom.)
 Interestingly, for $d>1$, if we quotient by a further regular element of degree 1, the deformation spaces remain nice: $\P^{[4]},\P^{[23]},\P^{[1122]},\P^6$ respectively for $2\le d\le 5$, while for $d=6$ the stack of deformations is the isotropic Grassmannian $\OGr^+(5,10)$.
-(The arguments are, sadly, not conceptual, but simply involve explicitly computing the deformation space, and then, after guessing based on the Hilbert series, computing the explicit isomorphism for $d=6$.) \end{eg}
+(The arguments are, sadly, not conceptual, but simply involve explicitly computing the deformation space, and then, after guessing based on the Hilbert series, computing the explicit isomorphism for $d=6$.
+It would be particularly interesting to have a conceptual construction of the resulting sheaf of filtered algebras over $\OGr^+(5,10)$!) \end{eg}